ajs-voices/once-upon-a-dream/scenes/060-living-together.md

 "Any idea when he'll be back?"

 I shrugged.
-"No, I'd expect before lunch when Max will show up for food."
+"No, I'd expect before lunch when Finn will show up for food."

 Mr. Kennedy checked his watch.
 He smiled.
 "It smells wonderful in here."

 I said, "Thanks.
 I'm working on some receipes.
-Zane and Max are my guinea pigs."
+Zane and Finn are my guinea pigs."

 "I'm sure they don't mind if it all smells this good."